JakeLardinois/DoorCountyAA/DoorCountyAA/wp-content/plugins/events-calendar-pro/readme.txt

 = I'm still stuck.
 Where do I go to file a bug or ask a question? =

-If you're already a PRO user, you're entitled access to our more actively-monitored <a href="http://m.tri.be/3x">PRO forums</a> at the theeventscalendar.com website.
+If you're already a PRO user, you're entitled access to our more actively-monitored <a href="https://evnt.is/3x">PRO forums</a> at the theeventscalendar.com website.
 We can provide a deeper level of support here and hit these forums on a daily basis during the work week.
 No post should go more than 24-hours during that time without a response.

 = What add-ons are available for The Events Calendar and Events Calendar PRO, and where can I read more about them? =

 Currently, the following add-ons are available for The Events Calendar/Events Calendar PRO:

-* <a href="http://m.tri.be/18wi">Events Calendar PRO</a>, for adding premium calendar features like recurring events, advanced views, cool widgets, shortcodes, additional fields, and more!
+* <a href="https://evnt.is/18wi">Events Calendar PRO</a>, for adding premium calendar features like recurring events, advanced views, cool widgets, shortcodes, additional fields, and more!
-* <a href="http://m.tri.be/18wj">Event Tickets</a> (free), which allows you to collect RSVPs to events.
+* <a href="https://evnt.is/18wj">Event Tickets</a> (free), which allows you to collect RSVPs to events.
 It can run alongside The Events Calendar or as a standalone plugin that adds RSVP functionality to WordPress posts and pages.
-* <a href="http://m.tri.be/18wk">Event Tickets Plus</a>, which allows you to sell tickets for your events using your favorite e-commerce platform.
+* <a href="https://evnt.is/18wk">Event Tickets Plus</a>, which allows you to sell tickets for your events using your favorite e-commerce platform.
-* <a href="http://m.tri.be/2g">Community Events</a>, for allowing frontend event submission from your readers.
+* <a href="https://evnt.is/2g">Community Events</a>, for allowing frontend event submission from your readers.
-* <a href="http://m.tri.be/18wl">Community Tickets</a>, which allows event organizers to sell tickets to the events they submit via Community Events.
+* <a href="https://evnt.is/18wl">Community Tickets</a>, which allows event organizers to sell tickets to the events they submit via Community Events.
-* <a href="http://m.tri.be/2h">Facebook Events</a>, for importing events directly from an organization or page on Facebook.
+* <a href="https://evnt.is/2h">Facebook Events</a>, for importing events directly from an organization or page on Facebook.
-* <a href="http://m.tri.be/fa">Filter Bar</a>, for adding advanced frontend filtering capabilities to your events calendar.
+* <a href="https://evnt.is/fa">Filter Bar</a>, for adding advanced frontend filtering capabilities to your events calendar.
-* <a href="http://m.tri.be/18h9">iCal Importer</a>, for importing events any iCal feed or ICS file.
+* <a href="https://evnt.is/18h9">iCal Importer</a>, for importing events any iCal feed or ICS file.
-* <a href="http://m.tri.be/2e">Eventbrite Tickets</a>, for selling tickets to your event directly through Eventbrite.
+* <a href="https://evnt.is/2e">Eventbrite Tickets</a>, for selling tickets to your event directly through Eventbrite.

 = I have a feature idea.
 What's the best way to tell you about it? =

-We've got a <a href="https://tribe.uservoice.com/forums/195723-feature-ideas">Modern Tribe UserVoice page</a> where we're actively watching for feature ideas from the community.
+We've got a <a href="https://tribe.uservoice.com/forums/195723-feature-ideas">The Events Calendar UserVoice page</a> where we're actively watching for feature ideas from the community.
 Vote up existing feature requests or add your own, and help us shape the future of the products business in a way that best meets the community's needs.

 = I've still got questions.
 Do you have a bigger FAQ somewhere? =

 We do.
-If you check out our a href="http://m.tri.be/41">Frequently Asked Questions page</a> on the tri.be site, we've collected and addressed all of the common questions we see posed by users.
+If you check out our a href="https://evnt.is/41">Frequently Asked Questions page</a> on the tri.be site, we've collected and addressed all of the common questions we see posed by users.
 In some cases we'll provide a Gist; in other cases we'll direct you to a tutorial; and in some situations we'll unfortunately say a certain capability is simply not possible.
 But the FAQ is a living, breathing document that we're actively updating based on commonly-seen requests.

 == Documentation ==

-All of our documentation can be found at http://m.tri.be/42
+All of our documentation can be found at https://evnt.is/42

 Some docs you may find particularly useful are:

-* <a href="http://m.tri.be/3t">The Events Calendar New User Primer</a>
+* <a href="https://evnt.is/3t">The Events Calendar New User Primer</a>
-* <a href="http://m.tri.be/43">The Themer's Guide to The Events Calendar</a>
+* <a href="https://evnt.is/43">The Themer's Guide to The Events Calendar</a>
-* <a href="http://m.tri.be/41">The Events Calendar FAQ</a>
+* <a href="https://evnt.is/41">The Events Calendar FAQ</a>

-Tutorials are available at http://m.tri.be/44
+Tutorials are available at https://evnt.is/44

-For template tags, head over to our documentation page: http://m.tri.be/42
+For template tags, head over to our documentation page: https://evnt.is/42

 == Contributors ==

-The plugin is produced by <a href="http://m.tri.be/45">Modern Tribe Inc</a>.
+The plugin is produced by <a href="https://evnt.is/45">The Events Calendar</a>.

 = Current Contributors =

-<a href="https://profiles.wordpress.org/barryhughes">Barry Hughes</a>
 <a href="https://profiles.wordpress.org/brianjessee">Brian Jessee</a>
-<a href="https://profiles.wordpress.org/brook-tribe">Brook Harding</a>
-<a href="https://profiles.wordpress.org/cliffpaulick">Clifford Paulick</a>
-<a href="https://profiles.wordpress.org/MZAWeb">Daniel Dvorkin</a>
+<a href="https://profiles.wordpress.org/mitogh">Crisoforo Gaspar</a>
 <a href="https://profiles.wordpress.org/geoffgraham">Geoff Graham</a>
-<a href="https://profiles.wordpress.org/ggwicz">George Gecewicz</a>
 <a href="https://profiles.wordpress.org/bordoni">Gustavo Bordoni</a>
-<a href="https://profiles.wordpress.org/jazbek">Jessica Yazbek</a>
-<a href="https://profiles.wordpress.org/joshlimecuda">Josh Mallard</a>
 <a href="https://profiles.wordpress.org/leahkoerper">Leah Koerper</a>
 <a href="https://profiles.wordpress.org/lucatume">Luca Tumedei</a>
 <a href="https://profiles.wordpress.org/borkweb">Matthew Batchelder</a>
 <a href="https://profiles.wordpress.org/neillmcshea">Neill McShea</a>
+<a href="https://profiles.wordpress.org/paulskim">Paul Kim</a>
+<a href="https://profiles.wordpress.org/camwynsp">Stephen Page</a>
-<a href="https://profiles.wordpress.org/mastromktg">Nick Mastromattei</a>
+<a href="https://profiles.wordpress.org/vicskf">Victor Zarranz</a>
-<a href="https://profiles.wordpress.org/nicosantos”>Nico Santo</a>
+<a href="https://profiles.wordpress.org/zbtirrell">Zachary Tirrell</a>

+= Past Contributors =

 <a href="https://profiles.wordpress.org/peterchester">Peter Chester</a>
 <a href="https://profiles.wordpress.org/roblagatta">Rob La Gatta</a>
 <a href="https://profiles.wordpress.org/reid.peifer">Reid Peifer</a>
 <a href="https://profiles.wordpress.org/shane.pearlman">Shane Pearlman</a>
+<a href="https://profiles.wordpress.org/barryhughes">Barry Hughes</a>
+<a href="https://profiles.wordpress.org/brook-tribe">Brook Harding</a>
+<a href="https://profiles.wordpress.org/cliffpaulick">Clifford Paulick</a>
+<a href="https://profiles.wordpress.org/MZAWeb">Daniel Dvorkin</a>
+<a href="https://profiles.wordpress.org/jazbek">Jessica Yazbek</a>
+<a href="https://profiles.wordpress.org/joshlimecuda">Josh Mallard</a>
+<a href="https://profiles.wordpress.org/mastromktg">Nick Mastromattei</a>
+<a href="https://profiles.wordpress.org/nicosantos”>Nico Santos</a>
 <a href="https://profiles.wordpress.org/thatdudebutch">Wayne Stratton</a>
-<a href="https://profiles.wordpress.org/zbtirrell">Zachary Tirrell</a>
+<a href="https://profiles.wordpress.org/ggwicz">George Gecewicz</a>

-= Past Contributors =

 <a href="https://profiles.wordpress.org/caseypatrickdriscoll">Casey Driscoll</a>
 <a href="https://profiles.wordpress.org/ckpicker">Casey Picker</a>
 <a href="https://profiles.wordpress.org/dancameron">Dan Cameron</a>